 TV vs Social Media…Important lesson:

 YouTube discovered early on that TV style ads

 don’t work on their platform – and here’s why…

-TV ads were designed with a different pacing and style of story telling.
+Ads designed for TV use a different pacing and style of story telling.

-They would start slow with an intro, then have a lead in before they presented the hook/benefit after which they would announce the offer and close by reinforcing the brand.
+TV ads start slowly with an intro, then have a lead in before they presented the hook/benefit.
+After the benefits the ad would announce an offer and close by reinforcing the brand.
 Effective advertising for digital and social media on platforms like YouTube and Facebook is different.

 Stats that Matter

 There are 15 Million monthly active Australian users on Facebook.